parapente/qpdfImageEmbed/README.md

 ```
 Generic:
   -h [ --help ]               Produce this help message
   -i [ --input-file ] arg     Input file
   -o [ --output-file ] arg    Output file
   --rotate arg (=0)           Assume page is rotated by 0/90/180/270 degrees
   --debug                     Print extra debug messages

 Image:
   -s [ --stamp ] arg          Image to embed
-  --img-side arg (=0)          Side of the document: 0 center (default), 1
-                               left, 2 right
   --img-scale arg (=1)        Scale image by a factor eg. 0.5
+  --img-link-to arg           Image will be clickable linking to the url passed
+                              as argument

+Image relative placement:
+  --img-side arg              Side of the document: 0 center (default), 1 left,
+                              2 right
-  --img-top-margin arg (=10)   Set a margin for the image placement from the
+  --img-top-margin arg        Set a margin for the image placement from the top
-                               top of the page
+                              of the page
-  --img-side-margin arg (=15)  Set a margin for the image placement from the
+  --img-side-margin arg       Set a margin for the image placement from the
                               sides of the page

+Image absolute placement:
+  --img-x arg                 x position from the left of the page (positive
+                              right)
+  --img-y arg                 y position from the bottom of the page (positive
+                              up)

 QR:
   --qr arg                    Add QR instead of image using the specified text
   --link                      QR value is a URL.
 Add clickable link
-  --qr-side arg (=0)           Side of the document: 0 center (default), 1
+  --qr-side arg (=0)          Side of the document: 0 center (default), 1 left,
-                               left, 2 right
+                              2 right
   --qr-scale arg (=1)         Scale QR by a factor eg. 0.5
-  --qr-top-margin arg (=10)    Set a margin for the QR placement from the top
+  --qr-top-margin arg (=10)   Set a margin for the QR placement from the top of
-                               of the page
+                              the page
   --qr-side-margin arg (=15)  Set a margin for the QR placement from the sides
                               of the page

 Text (only in latin alphabet):
   --add-text arg              Add extra text to the first page.
 It can take
                               multiple strings of the form
                               '[x,y:][size:][style:]text' where x,y are the
-                               coordinates where the text will appear, size is
+                              coordinates where the text will appear, size is a
-                               a float and gives the font size of the text and
+                              float and gives the font size of the text and
                               style can be 'i', 'b', 'bi', 'ib' for italic,
                               bold and bold+italic

 ```